arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ![Shared space sidebar](assets/space-setting-side-bar.png)

-### Change space name and logo
+### Change space name and image

-If you would like to change the name of your space and have a custom logo, you can do that by going to `Space settings > General Settings`.
+If you would like to change the name of your space and have a custom image, you can do that by going to `Space settings > General Settings`.

 ![General settings](assets/space-setting.png)